Follow along for a full breakdown of whether you can buy SpaceX stock.

 If looking to invest in space company stocks that aren’t related to space tourism, then Maxar Technologies is your pick.

-This company is a space technology company that focuses specifically on satellites and digital imaging.
+This company is a technology company that focuses specifically on satellites and digital imaging.

 Maxar Technologies’ services are utilized by the government as well as Google Maps.